Community Resource Officer

-The Safety Officer position is part of the Security Unit at the Portage County Sheriff's Office.
-2015 will be a busy year in the schools of Portage County.
-Safety Officer Megann Nowinsky will be busy teaching and coordinating programs throughout the county.
+The Community Resource Officer position is part of the Security Unit at the Portage County Sheriff's Office.
+2016 will be a busy year in the schools of Portage County.
+Community Resource Officer Eric Koepsell will be busy teaching and coordinating programs throughout the county.

 The Safety Officer is responsible for the Portage County Sheriff's Office programs listed below: